UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_12.md

 type: slides
 ---

-# Effective use of color for categorical data
+# Effective use of colour for categorical data

 Notes: In this slide deck you will learn how to select colors that accurately represents your data and effectively communicate it to the